cropsinsilico/CiS2021-hackathon/README.md

 ### Open the notebook

-Open the [notebook](http://localhost:8888/tree?) that is accessible via port 8888.
+Open the [notebook](http://localhost:8888/tree?) that should now be accessible via port 8888.
 You can also copy paste the link below into the browser of your choice.

 ```
 http://localhost:8888/tree?